mxwli/vectorge/README.md

 - **OK** means the function was used, and appears to be OK
 - **good** means the function is almost certainly not going to be a source of a bug

-NOTE:
+the individual implementation of:
-currently the implementation of node.c is extremely suspicious.
-I will need to fix it **immediately**
+- game.c

-TODO:
+- node.c
-- optimize node.c
+- advvec.c

-- optimize game.c
+need to be optimized in the future